hakimihamzan/glossary/README.md

 # [Glossary](https://hakimihamzan.github.io/glossary/)

 This webpage was designed to demonstrate my skills with JavaScript.
 It consists of three main files.
 Index.html, glossaryData.js and glossary.js.
-Its is a full fledge webpage with its entire content dynamically generated in JavaScript.
+Its is a full fledge webpage with its entire content dynamically generated using JavaScript.

 ___